NASCAR 2025: Ultimate Guide to Driver Moves and Team News - NASCAR’s return to competition in 2025 is less than 2 months away and we’ve got the scoop on the latest driver and team news. by Angie Campbell

 “It’s definitely exciting times,” Gragson said during a press conference.
 “When we started out this year, I didn’t know how I was going to run.
 I didn’t know if I had the potential to run in the Cup Series just based off how the 2023 season went, and to be able to get my feet underneath me with the opportunity at Stewart-Haas, it definitely opened people’s eyes.
 And with the challenges that have come about with Stewart-Haas, we were looking for a home for a long time, and that’s when I got introduced to Bob and Jerry [co-owners].”

-On January 2nd, the team announced that Zane Smith will return to Front Row Motorsports in 2025 to drive the Cup Series No. 38 Ford.
+On January 2nd, the team announced that Zane Smith would return to Front Row Motorsports in 2025 to drive the Cup Series No. 38 Ford.
 Ryan Bergenty will be his crew chief.

 On June 14th, Truex announced his decision to retire from full-time competition at the end of the 2024 season.
 He will compete in a few select races in 2025, beginning with the Daytona 500.